2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 | Drug Discovery | DeepSeek V4 | Open-source and customizable, suitable for fine-tuning on private data |

-| Patient Q&A | DeepSeek V4 | Low cost supports high concurrency, Engram enables personalized service |
+| Patient Q&A | DeepSeek V4 | Low cost supports high concurrency, 1M context handles full medical history |

 9.3 Software Development